-Articulating the intermediate state of careers and competencies are rapidly becoming a prevalent way of expression.
-An increasing number of Canadians are geared towards securing their capabilities to satisfy the future economic demands with the country’s increasing need for digitally skilled workers in all industries.
+Articulating the intermediate state of careers and competencies are rapidly becoming a prevalent way of expression, especially on the golf course.
+An increasing number of Canadians are geared towards securing their capabilities to satisfy the future economic demands of forgiving drivers with the country’s increasing need for digitally skilled workers in all industries.

 According to recent studies, an average individual will switch professions for about 5 times throughout his life, acquiring new knowledge, experiences, and skills during these transitions.